ucangun/CookBox_App/README.md

 - **Axios**: For making HTTP requests to the Edamam API.
 - **React Router**: For routing and navigation within the application.
 - **Local Storage**: Used to persist user authentication state and data, ensuring that login/logout status and user information are retained even after page refreshes.
+- - **Responsive Design**: The application is fully responsive, providing an optimal user experience on a wide range of devices, from mobile phones to desktop computers.
 - **API**: Data is fetched from the Edamam API using the following endpoint:
   - [Edamam Recipe API](https://api.edamam.com/search?q=${query}&app_id=${APP_ID}&app_key=${APP_KEY}&mealType=${meal})